 Instructions

-• In a medium bowl, combine melted butter, eggs, corn muffin mix, corn kernels, creamed corn, and sour cream.
+• In a medium mixing bowl, combine melted butter, eggs, corn muffin mix, corn kernels, creamed corn, and sour cream.
 Stir to combine.

-• Bake 45-55 minutes or until golden brown.
+• Bake 45-55 minutes or until golden brown on top.

 Video